Karl-Anthony Towns: National team

 Towns has represented the Dominican Republic national team internationally since 2012.
-He debuted for his country at the 2012 Centrobasket, when he was age 16.
-He would not play for his national team in the following years, until he joined them for the 2023 FIBA Basketball World Cup, confirming his presence in July 2023.
+He debuted for them at the 2012 Centrobasket, when he was age 16.
+He would not play for the Dominican national team in the following years, until he joined them for the 2023 FIBA Basketball World Cup, confirming his presence in July 2023.
 He averaged 24.4 points, fifth-most in the tournament, as well as 8 rebounds over five games.

 Player profile

-Despite playing most of his career at center, Towns is known for being an exceptional 3-point shooter, averaging 40% from the arc over his career.
+Despite playing most of his career at center, Towns is known for being an exceptional 3-point shooter, averaging nearly 40% from the arc over his career.
+His career three point field goal percentage is the highest among all players listed at or higher.
 He and Dirk Nowitzki are the only 7-footers to ever win the NBA Three-Point Contest.
-The two are often cited as the best big men shooters in NBA history.
+The two are often cited as among the best big men shooters in NBA history.

 The Ringer has called him "a singular presence… Bigs who can shoot like Towns (to the extent they can) are almost never as physical and competitive on the glass as he is."
 His flexibility and shooting have allowed him to slot in at power forward alongside more traditional bigs like Rudy Gobert in Minnesota.

-A three-level scorer, Towns ranked 7th in the NBA with 1.21 points per direct drive during the 2024-25 season.
+A three-level scorer, Towns ranked 7th in the NBA with 1.21 points per direct drive during the 2024–25 season.
 He also excels working in pick-and-pop sets, daring defenders to leave him isolated on the 3-point line.

 While his offensive versatility makes him a unique weapon in the modern NBA, his defensive limitations have been noted throughout his career.
 Despite being a consistently elite rebounder (11.1 per game in his career), Towns is often derided for his post defense.
 Some, like Jim Souhan of the Star Tribune, have speculated that his lack of rim protection spurred the Timberwolves to trade for 4x DPOY Gobert in 2022.
-According to The Athletic, New York Knicks coaches and players were frustrated by Karl-Anthony Towns' defensive habits throughout the 2024–25 NBA season.
-The frustration was caused by Towns' defensive process and execution of incorrect coverages without communicating his reasoning.
+According to The Athletic, New York Knicks coaches and players were frustrated by Towns's defensive habits throughout the 2024–25 NBA season.
+The frustration was caused by Towns's defensive process and execution of incorrect coverages without communicating his reasoning.

-Personal life

-In April 2020, Towns' mother died from complications of COVID-19.
-Towns has stated that six other family members have died after contracting COVID-19.
-In March 2020, he began dating Jordyn Woods.
-For the one-year anniversary of Towns' mother's death, Woods commissioned her brother, John Woods Jr., to create a portrait of Towns' mother which was gifted to him.
+Other media